Apex-ai-net/InteliSense/README.md

 ---

-**Voit Commercial Real Estate Intelligence System**
+**IntelliSense Real Estate Intelligence Platform**
-*Orange County's Premier Commercial Real Estate Partner*
+*Orange County's Premier Commercial Real Estate Intelligence Solution*

 ## 🚨 Alert System Configuration

 ### **90% Confidence Threshold**
 The system is configured to send email alerts **only for predictions with 90% confidence or higher**.
-This ensures Voit receives only the highest-quality expansion leads.
+This ensures clients receive only the highest-quality expansion leads.

 ### **Required Environment Variables (Railway)**
 For email alerts to work in production, set these variables in Railway: